prakashblogs/blog/myblog/content/post/wish.md

 Who has seen her rapist
 In the eyes
 And still fought back
-And has lived to a ripe age
+Lived to a ripe age